• Skip to primary navigation

 The ganache recipe is enough for 3 mini tarts so I recommend making the full batch and storing the rest for another dessert.
 Scale up the recipe to make more tarts.

-Store the finished tarts uncovered in the fridge for 2-3 days.
-The ganache does not set hard but will soften slightly once at room temperature.
+Store the tarts uncovered in the fridge for 2-3 days.
+The ganache does not set hard, but will soften slightly once at room temperature.
 You do not need to let the tarts come back to room temperature before serving.
 Dig right in!

 Can I use the ganache for other desserts?

 Most definitely and in fact, I highly recommend it.
-This recipe makes an immediately pourable ganache, which is perfect for tarts.
-If you prefer to make a firmer, spreadable ganache, set it in the fridge before using it.
-Read on for my suggestions.
+This recipe makes an immediately pourable ganache, which is perfect for tarts, drizzling over cupcakes or brownies, or as a dip for churro bites.
+If you prefer to make a firmer, spreadable ganache for a layer cake filling, set it in the fridge before using it.

 Close up of a chocolate ganache tart with half cut up in to portions.